Does everything really cost more? Find out with our inflation quiz.

 Actual

-Overall, prices grew nine percent in the past two years.
+Overall, prices grew 9 percent in the past two years.
 In the past year alone, prices grew 7.2 percent, the fastest price growth the United States has seen since 1982.
 But workers’ purchasing power increased even faster.
 Average hourly earnings for nonmanagerial employees are up 12.6 percent over the past two years.

 To be sure, in the past year inflation has outpaced earnings growth, meaning that in the short term workers have seen their purchasing power decrease even as their paychecks grow.
 But that doesn’t account for the stimulus and child tax credit, which helped many families stay ahead of inflation.